the-imt/BNN/README.md

 This function returns a 0 if the vectors are the same and a 1 otherwise.

 This illustrates that, at least in some cases, there is a very clear and logical connection between the weights matrix used and the truth table it implements.
 Each neuron can be viewed as a simple  logic element and to the extent the logic elements are performing unrelated operations they can be collectively modelled using a single weights matrix.
-This a approach to parallelism dovetails very nicely with distributing the processing load across multiple small, specialized floating-point processors such as GPUs.
+This approach to parallelism dovetails very nicely with distributing the processing load across multiple small, specialized floating-point processors such as GPUs.

 There are other operations available that will help inform the development of BNNs.
 A more challenging operation that might be demonstrated is binary addition, and given the preceding it is clearly possible.
 In this case, the model will perform binary addition on 2 4 element input vectors (in other words, a 4-bit binary adder).
 It will exhibit the following characteristics: